top of page

 You can work for hours without feeling like the headphones are forcing detail at you.

-Instead, the detail just naturally exists in the presentation.
+The detail is just there in the presentation.

 The Low End Is The Standout For Me